LNG carrier: Reliquefaction and boil-off

-Consequences of spillage
+Spillage risk

 Compared to oil, there is less public concern over spillage of Liquid Natural Gas (LNG) carrying vessels as the gas would quickly vaporize and become atmospheric methane.

-The LNG sector is known to have a good safety record regarding cargo loss.
-By 2004, there had been close to 80,000 loaded port transits of LNG carriers with no loss of containment failure.
+Up to 2004, no significant accidental LNG discharges occurred in close to 80,000 loaded port transits of LNG carriers.

 An analysis of several spherical carriers showed that the vessels can withstand a 90-degree side-on collision with another similar LNG carrier at 6.6 kn (50% of normal port speed) with no loss of LNG cargo integrity.
 This drops to 1.7 kn for a fully loaded 300,000 dwt oil tanker collision into an LNG carrier.
 The report also notes that such collisions are rare.

 HAZID performed a risk assessment of an LNG spill.
 Taking into account precautions, training, regulations and technology changes over time HAZID calculates that the likelihood of an LNG spill as approximately 1 in 100,000 trips.

 In the event that the tank integrity of a LNG transport is compromised, there is a risk that the natural gas contained within could ignite, causing either an explosion or fire.